Sandy Bridge: Cougar Point chipset flaw

 On 31 January 2011, Intel issued a recall on all 67-series motherboards due to a flaw in the Cougar Point Chipset.
 A hardware problem exists, in which the chipset's SATA II ports may fail over time, causing failure of connection to SATA devices, though data is not at risk.
 Intel claims that this problem will affect only 5% of users over 3 years; however, heavier I/O workloads can exacerbate the problem.
+This hardware bug cannot be fixed by BIOS update.

 Intel stopped production of flawed B2 stepping chipsets and began producing B3 stepping chipsets with the silicon fix.
 Shipping of these new chipsets started on 14 February 2011 and Intel estimated full recovery volume in April 2011.
 Motherboard manufacturers (such as ASUS and Gigabyte Technology) and computer manufacturers (such as Dell and Hewlett-Packard) stopped selling products that involved the flawed chipset and offered support for affected customers.
 Options ranged from swapping for B3 motherboards to product refunds.

 Sandy Bridge processor sales were temporarily on hold, as one cannot use the CPU without a motherboard.
 However, processor release dates were not affected.
 After two weeks, Intel continued shipping some chipsets, but manufacturers had to agree to a set of terms that will prevent customers from encountering the bug.

 Limitations

 Overclocking

-With Sandy Bridge, Intel has tied the speed of every bus (USB, SATA, PCI, PCI-E, CPU cores, Uncore, memory etc.) to a single internal clock generator issuing the basic 100 MHz Base Clock (BClk).
+With Sandy Bridge, Intel has tied the speed of every bus (USB, SATA, PCI, PCIe, CPU cores, Uncore, memory etc.) to a single internal clock generator issuing the basic 100 MHz Base Clock (BClk).
 With CPUs being multiplier locked, the only way to overclock is to increase the BClk, which can be raised by only 5–7% without other hardware components failing.
 As a work around, Intel made available K/X-series processors, which feature unlocked multipliers; with a multiplier cap of 57 for Sandy Bridge.
 For the Sandy Bridge-E platform, there is alternative method known as the BClk ratio overclock.

 During IDF (Intel Developer Forum) 2010, Intel demonstrated an unknown Sandy Bridge CPU running stably overclocked at 4.9 GHz on air cooling.

 Chipset

 Non-K edition CPUs can overclock up to four bins from its turbo multiplier.
-Refer here for chipset support.